Keith Tkachuk: Winnipeg Jets / Phoenix Coyotes (1992–2001)

-Only days after the end of the 1992 Winter Olympics, Tkachuk made his NHL debut on February 28, 1992, against the Vancouver Canucks, where he tallied an assist.
+Days after the end of the 1992 Winter Olympics, Tkachuk made his NHL debut on February 28, 1992, against the Vancouver Canucks, where he tallied an assist.
+As early as his second game in the NHL, Tkachuk had a willingness to fight, doing so against Scott Mellanby of the Edmonton Oilers on the faceoff in the neutral zone.
 He would finish the season playing with the Jets, scoring eight points in 17 games.
 In the Stanley Cup playoffs that year, he scored three goals in seven games.
-The following season, 1992–93, was Tkachuk's official rookie year.
-He appeared in 83 games and ended the season with 28 goals and 51 points, including a 12–game scoring streak from March 9 to April 3, 1993.
+The following 1992–93 season was Tkachuk's official rookie year.
+He appeared in 83 games and ended the season with 28 goals and 51 points, which included a 12–game point streak from March 9 to April 3.
 Tkachuk became the team captain the next season on November 3, 1993, two weeks after recording his first hat-trick, against the Philadelphia Flyers.
 Some of his accomplishments from that season include leading the Jets in goals (41), points (81) and power-play goals (22).
 The 1994–95 season, which was shortened by a labor lockout, saw Tkachuk earn all-star second-team honors, as well as being second on the Jets in points scored.

 By the end of the 1994–95 season, it was clear that the Jets were in a dire financial situation.
 While this eventually resulted in the franchise being sold to Minnesota-based interests, serious efforts to keep the team in Winnipeg were still ongoing during the 1995 off-season.
 Tkachuk, a restricted free agent at the time, requested a trade and made it clear he would not re-sign with Winnipeg under any circumstances.
 While the Jets attempted to negotiate a deal with several teams, a trade could not be finalized.
 While the then-new collective bargaining agreement allowed restricted free agents to negotiate directly with other teams, Tkachuk was initially reluctant to sign an offer sheet since Winnipeg would have the right to match it.
 Eventually however, frustrated by the lack of progress in negotiations, the Chicago Blackhawks persuaded Tkachuk to sign a front-loaded five-year offer sheet worth $17 million, with $6 million due in the first season.
 However, to the disappointment of both the Blackhawks and Tkachuk, any assumption that the organization's poor financial situation would preclude them from meeting such obligations quickly proved incorrect as the Jets matched the offer sheet within six hours.